infomediadesign/pa-i-pikestudios/Readme.md

 ### Building

+#### Build script

+>[!NOTE]
+>Make shure the sh.exe is in PATH

+double click the build.cmd

+#### Manual

 - Open the repo in a windows developer powershell

-#### Manual

 ```powershell
 cmake --preset="x64-ninja-debug"